Top 20 JIRA Interview Questions and Answers

 Answer:

-Similarity: Both JIRA Scrum and Kanban is considered as the most powerful process tool for optimization of work and the processes as both processes focus is on continuous optimization and visualizing the workflow.
-In these cases, large and the complex tasks are broken down and each individual tasks are worked on and completed efficiently.
+Similarity: Both JIRA Scrum and Kanban are considered the most powerful process tools for optimization of work and the processes as both processes focus on continuous optimization and visualizing the workflow.
+In these cases, large and complex tasks are broken down and each individual task is worked on and completed efficiently.

-Difference: Scrum board is the work mode where progress of sprints and tracking of its work is done.
-Here the team determines the list of issues that has become backlog and then these issues are moved to sprints as per team plan.
+Difference: Scrum board is the work mode where the progress of sprints and tracking of its work is done.
+Here the team determines the list of issues that have become backlog and then these issues are moved to sprints as per team plan.

-In the case of the Kanban board, the work in progress activities is being maintained and their process flow is tracked.
-Here the team decides the increase and decrease of the number of issues that is to be displayed in each status of the workflow.
+In the case of the Kanban board, the work in progress activities are being maintained and their process flow is tracked.
+Here the team decides the increase and decrease of the number of issues that are to be displayed in each status of the workflow.

 Answer: Some of the most useful JIRA add-ons are listed below: